aprajnaparamita/learnNikud/README.md

 wireframe](https://app.moqups.com/uEk2UmZw30/view) a try, or read the [Learn Nikud Lesson Plans](https://github.com/hexatridecimal/learnNikud/raw/main/data/lesson_plans/Learn%20Nikud%20-%20Lesson%20Plans.odt).
 Welcome to Learn Nikud, When I was 12 years old I tried to teach myself Hebrew and failed.
-I didn't have a rabbi or anyone to teach me.
-At the time As an adult I tried again and I and realized there is no nikud learning app available free.
+I didn't have a rabbi or anyone to teach me at the time.
+As an adult I tried again and I and realized there is no nikud learning app available free.
 There are great free apps to learn the Hebrew aleph-bet such as [Write